 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Grand Bay has relatively fewer families with younger children, and/or college students.
 Combined, this makes Grand Bay a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Grand Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Grand Bay in 2010 was $22,132, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $88,528 for a family of four.
+The per capita income in Grand Bay in 2018 was $24,701, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $98,804 for a family of four.
 However, Grand Bay contains both very wealthy and poor people as well.

 The most common language spoken in Grand Bay is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include Italian and Polish.